Do You Make Emotional Resolutions that Lack Willpower?

 You can find all the information, guidance and instructions you need to develop these skills in the book mentioned below.

-An efficient and simple program for increasing your inner strength, perseverance, persistence and patience, and overcoming procrastination, laziness and indecisiveness.
+Guidance and exercises for improving your willpower and self-discipline, gaining inner strength, and overcoming procrastination, laziness and indecisiveness.